Sharan-Babu/Gemini/README.md

 - Inherent bias in the subject matter being discussed
 - How two entities (like countries) are related to an event?
 - Connection of keywords and topics to news from different sources
+- Centrality of a particular opinion?

+and many such insightful questions.
+The revelations are often eye-opening and help lead to healthy conclusions.

-Innovative use case of graph
+## Innovative use case of graph

 Ambitious and complex graph
 Applicable graph solution